 Limestone was the traditional material, which is rendered on some buildings, but there is also some brick.
 Principle roof materials are slate and clay pantiles.
 Limestone boundary walls are an important and extensive feature of the conservation area.
 The conservation area is well endowed with mature trees particularly in the grounds of the Rectory, the Churchyard, Ivanhoe Hotel and the Cricket Ground.

 Within the conservation area there are six listed structures.
-These can be viewed on the map as well in the list in the Downloads and Resources section.
-There are also two listed structures close to the conservation area, as well as four others nearby in the Don Gorge, these are also included within the list.
+These can be viewed on the Heritage Map.
+There are also two listed structures close to the conservation area, as well as four others nearby in the Don Gorge.

 The above description of the conservation area is only a brief overview and a full appraisal will be carried out that will consider in more depth the features that make up the significance of the area.

 Sprotbrough Conservation Area lies within the boundary of the proposedSprotbrough Neighbourhood Plan and will be subject to its policies if adopted.
 Full details of the proposed plan and its current status can be found at Sprotbrough Neighbourhood Development Plan.

 Further Information about Conservation Areas can be found at Conservation Areas in Doncaster.